-Frankston’s Green Wedge spans the greater South-East Green Wedge that covers parts of Carrum Downs, Frankston North, Skye and Langwarrin, and a smaller portion in the Mornington Peninsula Green Wedge that covers parts of Langwarrin South and Frankston South.
-The Frankston Green Wedge is an important asset for the city for its sustainable land management and opportunity for rejuvenation and change.
+Frankston’s Green Wedge includes section of the greater South-East Green Wedge that covers parts of Carrum Downs, Frankston North, Skye and Langwarrin, and a smaller portion in the Mornington Peninsula Green Wedge that covers parts of Langwarrin South and Frankston South.
+The Frankston Green Wedge is an important asset for the city in terms of sustainable land management, biodiversity protection, extractive industries and landscape amenity.

 Frankston’s Green Wedge